Auto Accident FAQ

 Answers You Can Trust

 Where can you find accurate information about your car accident?
 It's much harder than you think.
 There's a lot of information out there.
 But it's not always clear who you can trust and where to turn.
 That's why we created this page devoted to some of the most frequently asked questions about auto accidents and the actions a victim should take.
-For many years, accident victims in Maryland have trusted the Law Offices of Stuart L. Plotnick, LLC to help them get their lives back on track.
+For many years, accident victims have trusted the Law Offices of Stuart L. Plotnick, LLC to help them get their lives back on track.
 Find out how we can help you.
 Contact Stuart L. Plotnick and schedule a free case evaluation with an experienced auto accident lawyer.

 Answers to Frequently Asked Questions